AlteredMinds/My-Home-Bank/README.md

 ![Made with Love](https://img.shields.io/badge/Made%20with-%F0%9F%92%9B-pink)

 **My Home Bank** is a self-hosted banking application designed specifically for families to manage allowances, savings, and credit in a secure and educational environment.
-It enables children to learn financial literacy while allowing parents to supervise, guide, and manage accounts responsibly.
+It enables kids to learn financial literacy while allowing parents to supervise, guide, and manage accounts responsibly.

 ---

 ## 🚀 Features

-### 🔹 For Children & Users
+### 🔹 For Kids & Parents
 - **Multiple Account Types:**
   - **Spending Account:** for daily transactions, paying for purchases, and receiving redeemed rewards.
   - **Savings Account:** earns monthly compound interest with withdrawal rules (minimum $1 and 10% penalty).